 During the day, Caribbean spiny lobsters remain hidden in caves, under ledges, and in crevices on the reef surface.
 During the twilight hours and at night, individuals are much more active and forage along the reef for small snails and crabs, decaying organic matter, and some plants.
 Caribbean spiny lobsters will eat most things that they find.
 Unlike the famous Maine lobster, Caribbean spiny lobsters do not have enlarged front claws and are harmless to people.
 Even so, if a SCUBA diver or snorkeler grabs onto one without gloves, the sharp spines covering the head and body may cut the hand.

-Like in all decapods, the Caribbean Spiny Lobster’s shell really is a skeleton on the outside of its body.
-The exoskeleton does not expand, and therefore the lobster must molt (shed) it regularly in order to grow bigger.
+Like in all decapods, the Caribbean spiny lobster’s shell really is a skeleton on the outside of its body.
+The exoskeleton does not expand, and therefore the lobster must molt (or shed) it regularly in order to grow bigger.
 Before molting, an individual begins building a new, larger skeleton inside the existing one.
 As it gets too big to be contained, it splits open the outer shell, and the new exoskeleton hardens.
 During this process, the new exoskeleton can be soft for several hours, and the lobster is highly vulnerable to predation.